 6.2 Incorporating Different Cheeses

-If feta is not your preference, try substituting with ricotta or goat cheese, which can offer different textures and tastes while still satisfying your cheese cravings.
+If you dont like feta try ricotta or goat cheese, they give different textures and tastes but are still creamy.

 6.3 Herb Variations